Dusan91/E-commerce-PWA-catalog/README.md

 **Cons**:

 - Uses browser memory (minimal impact for this use case)
-- Cache duration is fixed (24 hours for service worker, 5 minutes for client cache)
+- Cache duration is fixed (7 days for service worker, 5 minutes for client cache)
 - Manual cache invalidation requires API call
+- Cache pre-warming runs automatically in background on app load

 ### 6. TypeScript for Type Safety